Jin Yao KWAN

 I am currently developing a multi-modal open educational resource focused on programme development and evaluation.

 In Singapore, I’ve worked with social service practitioners to reflect and document our practice-research collaborations, across project conceptualisation, implementation, and dissemination.
 With TOUCH Community Services, we explored the organisational role of internal social work intermediaries beyond initiating practice-research partnerships (DOI: 10.1080/02185385.2023.2238686).
 With REACH Community Services (“REACH”), we examined practice research’s challenges and opportunities in an Asian, Singaporean context (DOI: 10.1080/17525098.2023.2296412).
-Similarly, a related project with REACH involved understanding the individual and organisational youth worker experiences of Solution-Focused Brief Therapy training and implementation (DOI: 10.1177/00208728231156738).
+Similarly, a related project with REACH involved understanding the individual and organisational youth worker experiences of Solution-Focused Brief Therapy training and implementation (DOI: 10.1177/00208728231156738 and DOI: 10.1177/00208728241302968).

 Journal Publications